CNSC Conflict of Interest Policy

 7. ensure that concurrent outside appointments that are part of an employee’s official duties, such as to a board of directors, are managed appropriately and that any resulting conflicts of duties are resolved in the public interest

-1. identifying which positions at the CNSC may be at risk for post-employment concerns because the duties of the position pose a significant risk for post-employment conflicts with one or more outside organizations, and designating them as subject to the requirements set out in section 6.
-These normally include some positions in: the executive (RLE; MGT, LA) category; contracting, procurement and administration; the issuance or monitoring of licences, grants and other conferred financial or operational benefits; enforcement of CNSC actions or provision of legal services
+9. identify which positions at the CNSC may be at risk for post-employment concerns because the duties of the position pose a significant risk for post-employment conflicts with one or more outside organizations, and seek President approval of the positions to be considered designated positions

-10. send annual correspondence to staff to remind them of their responsibilities to submit a Declaration of Conflicts of Interest if a change in their activities, investments or inheritance has occurred within that year, and other correspondence whenever needed
+11. send annual correspondence to staff to remind them of their responsibilities to submit a Declaration of Conflict of Interest if a change in their activities, investments or inheritance has occurred within that year, and other correspondence whenever needed

-11. provide lists of reportable assets and liabilities, and of prohibited securities, reviewing and modifying the lists as required to ensure that they reflect current investment products and practices and the organizational risk analysis of conflicts of interest.
-The CNSC will:
+12. provide lists of reportable assets and liabilities and of prohibited securities, reviewing and modifying the lists as required to ensure that they reflect current investment products.

-1. include or make reference to these lists on applicable forms
+1. the applicable forms include or make reference to these lists

-2. ensure that employees are informed of these lists and any changes to them
+2. employees are informed of these lists and any changes to them

-3. request employees to report assets and liabilities affected by these changes
+3. employees are requested to report assets and liabilities affected by any changes to the lists

 1. determine whether or not the former employee is complying with the post-employment measures